Tax Information

 The district is not choosing to balloon the levy; 5.95% is expected based on the PTELL formula of CPI (6.5%) or 5% (whichever is lower) plus new construction/new property.

 The change from $4.95 to $4.70 per $100 of equalized assessed value would equate to a property tax decrease of $83.33 per $100,000 value home without exemptions.
+This does not necessarily mean your taxes are reduced that amount unless your home assessment stayed flat.

 More information is in the presentation below.